godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Initializing the network
 ------------------------

-The object that controls networking in Godot is the same one that controls everything tree-related: :ref:`SceneTree <class_SceneTree>`.
+The object that controls networking in Godot is the same one that controls everything tree-related: :ref:`SceneTree <api:class_SceneTree>`.

 To initialize high level networking, the SceneTree must be provided a NetworkedMultiplayerPeer object.